defo-project/ech-dev-utils/howtos/haproxy.md

 We followed this haproxy
 [configuration guide](https://www.haproxy.com/blog/the-four-essential-sections-of-an-haproxy-configuration/).
+Text here assumes you've at least scanned that.

 Compared to other web servers, haproxy configuration is a bit more involved as our integration supports both split-mode and shared mode ECH, and haproxy, not